 About this Course

-This course consists of three modules.
+This course consists of the following modules.

 Intermediate Financial Accounting I and II